candidtim/extmake/README.md

         User git
         IdentityFile ~/.ssh/my_rsa

+### Eject

+At any time you can stop using ExtMake.
+Ejecting will resolve all includes and generate a single complete Makefile with all included content embedded into it:

+    extmake-edit eject [--file FILE]

 ## Troubleshooting

+For better performance, both the dependencies and the resolved `Makefiles` are cached in the user data directory (somewhere in user `$HOME`, depending on the OS).
 In case of problems, try clearing the cache:

     extmake-edit cache clear

 Feel free to [report a bug](https://github.com/candidtim/extmake/issues).

-## Internals

-`extmake` resolves all `#include` directives by finding the declared "dependencies" and producing a new `Makefile` where all includes are substituted by the content of the included files.

-For better performance, both the dependencies and the resolved `Makefiles` are cached in the user data directory (somewhere in user `$HOME`, depending on the OS).

 ## Future features

- - Include from remote repositories: support custom repositories through a configuration.
  - Include from remote repositories: custom paths with the remote repo.
  - A hint about the use of ExtMake in `make --help` and in case of errors raised by `make`.